tslocke/hobocookbook/gitorials/gitorial.markdown

     $ git clone git://github.com/bryanlarsen/agility-gitorial.git
     $ cd agility-gitorial

-The next step is to checkout the included submodules (Hobo, acts-as-list).
-How git handles submodules is a little bit idiosyncratic -- we'll check them out now even though you don't need them until later in the tutorial.

-    $ git submodule update --init

 Now rewind the tutorial to the beginning, and create your own branch to record your changes.